 The following information is intended to explain the United Grand Lodge of England's view of the relationship between Freemasonry and religion.

-Freemasonry is not a religion, nor is it a substitute for religion.
+Freemasonry is not a substitute for religion.
 It demands of its members a belief in a Supreme Being but provides no system of faith of its own.

 Freemasonry is open to men of all religious faiths.
 The discussion of religion at its meetings is forbidden.